osohq/oso/new-docs/content/any/learn/roles/index.md

 - Check out our [How-To Guides](guides) for more on using Polar policies for authorization.
-- Check out the [Polar reference](reference/polar) for more on Polar policies.
+- Check out the [Polar reference](reference/polar) for more on the Polar language and syntax.

 {{% /callout %}}